jeftegoes/AwsOverview/AWS DynamoDB.md

   - VPC Endpoints available to access DynamoDB without using the Internet.
   - Access fully controlled by IAM.
   - Encryption at rest using AWS KMS and in-transit using SSL/TLS.
-- **Backup and Restore feature available:**
-  - Point-in-time Recovery (PITR) like RDS.
-  - No performance impact.
 - **Global Tables:**
   - Multi-region, multi-active, fully replicated, high performance.
 - **DynamoDB Local:**